 These programs are administered by the Airport Authority staff who monitor, report and address concerns within the community.
 These programs were approved by the Federal Aviation Administration through a Federal Aviation Regulations Part 150 study.
 The staff works closely with area residents and airport users, to ensure the Airport and its tenants remain sensitive to the communities’ needs.

 A key element to the success of the program is the Noise Monitoring and Flight Tracking System (NMFTS).

-The system is comprised of 6 permanent and 1 portable, community noise monitors and a tracking system that monitors local radar.
+The system is comprised of 7 community noise monitors and a tracking system that monitors local radar.
 Other various components process, store and calculate statistical data for end users.

 The system allows the Airport to get a detailed picture of what is occurring, monitor flight activity over the area, determine runway usage, identify flight tracks and altitudes, and determine any resulting noise impacts on the surrounding community.
 The system allows staff to directly monitor activity issues in order to effectively respond to community concerns.